Martin187187/basyx-go-components/examples/BaSyxSecurityWorkshop/README.md

 1. Open and edit `access_rules/hard.json`.
 2. Open and edit `tests/hard/testcases.json`.
 3. Run the hard tests:
-   `docker compose run --rm workshop-test hard`
+   `docker compose -f ./docker_compose.yml run --rm workshop-test hard`

 There is no prescribed solution here—treat it as a sandbox to learn and push the ABAC model.